ZackCipolletta/TeamWeekRPG/README.md

 ## Known Bugs

-There are likely still some UI things that need to be tweaked, but playing in the console at least works.
+There are likely still some UI things that need to be tweaked, but excluding some edge cases the game works wonderfuly.

-There will probably be "ghost" messages left behind that will need to be set back to null or something, but should be a minor issue.
+There may be "ghost" messages left behind that will need to be set back to null or otherwise hidden, but should be a minor issue.

-Most of the odds stuff in the combatRound.js can be tweaked easily by adding a die roll as level increases, etc, etc.  This could go on continually until playability is the best it can be.
+Most of the odd stuff in the combatRound.js can be tweaked easily by adding a die roll as level increases, etc, etc.  This could go on continually until playability is the best it can be.

 ## License